aeternity/aepp-cli-js/user-guide.md

 You can [transfer](./reference.md#transfer) a name to another account or contract, just indicate another account's address.
 You will pass all rights regarding the name to another account.

-At last, you can delete your name using [`aecli name revoke`](./reference.md#revoke).
+At last, you can revoke your name using [`aecli name revoke`](./reference.md#revoke).
-In comparison with name expiration, the revoked name can't be claimed again by anybody.
+The revoked name can be claimed again after a fixed timeout of 2016 blocks (~ 4 days).

 ## The contracts group